 YREN’s latest Annual Report and Accounts are available on the Charity Commission website at: http://www.charitycommission.gov.uk/find-charities/ by entering 1084619 in the charity search box.

 As a small, independent organisation, YREN relies heavily on the support of volunteers.
 If you are interested in volunteering with YREN please contact us.

-YREN provides an independent, impartial, information, support and advocacy service for people who are experiencing racial harrassment, victimisation, discrimination or social isolation.
+YREN provides an independent and impartial information support service and advocacy for people who are experiencing racial harassment, victimisation, discrimination or social isolation.

 One of YREN’s main roles is to promote and encourage community cohesion and engagement:

 - so there is a common vision and a sense of belonging for all;